lastweek/lastweek.github.io/docs/notes/trace.md

     of a function.
 Neat!!
   - Resources
     - [ftrace internal from Steven](https://blog.linuxplumbersconf.org/2014/ocw/system/presentations/1773/original/ftrace-kernel-hooks-2014.pdf)
+  - Usage
+    - `Files under /sys/kernel/debug/tracing/*`
+    - `perf help ftrace`

 `kprobe`:

   - Mechanism
-    - Kprobe replaces the original assembly instruction with a int3 trap instruction.
+    - Kprobe replaces the original assembly instruction with an `int3` trap instruction.
-      So when we ran into the original instruction, a int3 CPU exception will happen.
+      So when we ran into the PC of the original instruction, an int3 CPU exception will happen.
-      Within `do_in3()`, kernel will callback to core kprobe layer to do pre-handler.
+      Within `do_in3()`, kernel will callback to core kprobe layer to do `pre-handler`.
       After singlestep, CPU have debug exception.
-Kernel walks into `do_debug()`, where kprobe run post-handler.
+Kernel walks into `do_debug()`, where kprobe run `post-handler`.
     - Kprobe is powerful, because it's able to trace almost everything at instruction level.
     - Kprobe can NOT touch things inside `entry.S`.
 It needs a valid `pt_regs` to operate.
   - Resources